Over 60 percent of women in urban India are at risk of heart diseases, said a study released on Monday.

 Shedding light on food habits, the survey revealed that 30 percent of women who face the risk of developing CVDs have late dinners (post 10 p.m.).

-- Baldness, premature greying may up heart disease risk in men
+- Inflammatory bowel disease may up heart attack risk in youngsters

 - 74 per cent urban Indians at risk of cardiovascular diseases